Alliance funded project

 The COVID-19 pandemic has clearly demonstrated the interconnected nature of human, animal and environmental health.
 The wide-ranging effects of the SARS-CoV-2 virus have shown how zoonotic spillover events can have profound impacts on economies, social orders and global public health.

-The project has a field component and looks at the direct contact between humans and wildlife, often connected to activities such as consumption of wild meat, as they often act as key drivers for disease emergence.
-Even if these activities happen on a local scale, on today’s interconnected planet, effects can quickly spread and have global impact.
-The project will feed information from human and wildlife health monitoring into the formulation of best practice guidelines and explore options to include health indicators in development planning.
+This project looked at the direct contact points between humans and wildlife, often connected to activities such as consumption of wild meat, since they often act as key drivers for disease emergence.
+Although these activities usually happen on a local scale, on today’s interconnected planet, diseases can quickly spread and have a global impact.
+Changing the spillover cascade needs more than new knowledge.
+It needs investment, capacity and political will to disrupt the cascade.
+UNEP partnered with the Wildlife Conservation Society (WCS) in the Republic of the Congo to monitor wildlife and human health, established baselines in areas which are gazetted for future development and assessed spillover risks.
+Additionally, the project fed information from human and wildlife health monitoring into the formulation of best practice guidelines and explored options to include health indicators in development planning.
+This policy component was led by the Avoid, Reduce, Restore and Conserve (ARRC) Task force under the IUCN Primate Specialist Group and Sections on Great Apes and Smaller Apes.
+The ARRC task force is administered by Re:Wild.

 Contacts